justinethier/cyclone/docs/Garbage-Collector.md

 - Loop over the "to-space" buffer and check each object moved to the heap.
 Move any child objects that are still on the stack.
 This loop continues until all live objects are moved.
 - Cooperate with the collection thread (see next section).
 - Perform a `longjmp` to reset the stack and call into the current continuation.

-A minor collection is always performed for a single mutator thread, usually by the thread itself.

 Finally, although not mentioned in Baker's paper, a heap object can be modified to contain a reference to a stack object.
 For example, by using a `set-car!` to change the head of a list.
 This is problematic since stack references are no longer valid after a minor GC.
 We account for these "mutations" by using a write barrier to maintain a list of each modified object.
 During GC, these modified objects are treated as roots to avoid dangling references.